HuwRichmond/Object-Relational-Mapping-ORM-E-Commerce-Back-End/README.md

 # 13 Object-Relational Mapping (ORM): E-Commerce Back End

-## Your Task

-Internet retail, also known as **e-commerce**, is the largest sector of the electronics industry, generating an estimated $29 trillion in 2019.
-E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
-Due to their prevalence, understanding the fundamental architecture of these platforms will benefit you as a full-stack web developer.
+## About the Application

-Your task is to build the back end for an e-commerce site by modifying starter code.
-You’ll configure a working Express.js API to use Sequelize to interact with a MySQL database.
+Application was made based on the following description "Your task is to build the back end for an e-commerce site by modifying starter code.
+You’ll configure a working Express.js API to use Sequelize to interact with a MySQL database."

-Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality and all of the acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the readme of your project.
+This application is not deployed, so instead there is a link to a walkthrough video that demonstrates its functionality included with the repository.
+A link to the video recording on Google Drive is included below on the Readme and the repository also contains the recording in the "Assets" folder.

 ## User Story